-Outages Administration allows users the use of a calendar system to schedule outages or render planned outages inactive.
+Outages administration provides users with a calendar system to schedule outages or render planned outages inactive.
 Only outages of sites for which you are an administrator can be created or are displayed.

 |1||Time period||Allows users to select the range of time period displayed|